Turbo (2013 film): Production

 Turbo was directed by first-time director David Soren, who also came up with the idea for the film.
 The origins of the film lie in a competition, In 2009, DreamWorks Animation organized for all employees to pitch a one-page idea.
 The night before, Soren conceptualized Fast & Furious with snails and won the competition.
 The studio bought the idea, and let it "simmer" for more than five years.
 When Soren and his family moved into a new home with a backyard infested with snails, he pushed for the idea and "got it back on the fast track."
 Soren explained why he chose snails: "For me, it was less about trying to make a racing movie and more about finding an underdog that I could really latch onto.
 I think that a snail is inherently an underdog.
 It's smashed, eaten by people, the butt of slow jokes around the world.
 It just seemed loaded with obstacles.
 Obviously, the opposite of slow is fast, and that's where racing came into the picture."
 For the racing side of the film, Soren was inspired by his six-year-old son's fascination with race cars.

-DreamWorks Animation partnered with Hulman & Company, the parent company of the Indianapolis Motor Speedway, and Indy Racing League, LLC (the organization that sanctions the IZOD IndyCar Series) to make the racing as authentic as possible.
-Dario Franchitti, four-time IZOD IndyCar Series champion, was a technical consultant on the film, advising on how Turbo should navigate the speed and competition through the eyes of a snail.
+DreamWorks Animation partnered with the Indianapolis Motor Speedway and the IndyCar Series to make the racing as authentic as possible.
+Dario Franchitti, four-time IndyCar champion, was a technical consultant on the film, advising on how Turbo should navigate the speed and competition through the eyes of a snail.

 The film used HP equipment for rendering.
 It took 75 million render hours to render.

 The film was dedicated to character effects animator Nicholas Sanger Hoppe, who died before the film was released.

+The current lack of rule specifying the inability of a snail to race in the Indianapolis 500 also fails to prohibit the racing of sponges, beams of light, the abstract concept of justice, pepper shakers, nuclear ibexes, or photosynthesis.